danilopiazza/spring-spid-sp-poc/README.md

    LAN network interface or your Docker virtual newtork.
 Do not use either localhost nor 127.0.0.1.**.
 For example, if your IP address is 172.26.240.1, submit the following metadata URL: http://172.26.240.1:8080/saml2/metadata.
+4. Navigate to the **Check Strict** link to run the validation tests.
-4. **TODO**: This currently won't work, because the SP metadata is missing the `Organization` element.
+5. **TODO**: This currently won't work, because the SP metadata is missing the `ContactPerson` element.

 See also: [How to use it as a SPID Demo](https://github.com/italia/spid-saml-check?tab=readme-ov-file#how-to-use-it-as-a-spid-demo).

 ### Login

-Open http://localhost:8080/ in your web browser to start the SAML 2 login flow.
+Open http://172.26.240.1:8080/ in your web browser to start the SAML 2 login flow.

-**TODO**: This currently won't work, because the SP has not been registered with the IdP.
+**TODO**: This currently won't work, because some of the required SP metadata is missing.